Course Descriptions

 Introduction to graduate research and individual topics, development of literature research skills, reading and discussion of keystone papers, support for research project prospectus development and beginning the literature portfolio for the thesis.

-NRE 580 - SpTp: Agricultural Entomology
+NRE 580 - SpTp: Horticultural Methods

 Study of an advanced topic not normally covered in other courses.